conradkun/neetcode/1 - Arrays & Hashing/5 - Top K Frequent Elements/README.md

 Create a map of counts from `nums` and sort it by value.
 Unfortunately, the only way I could come up with was to copy it into a vector and sort it with a custom lambda.
 Then, output the top `k` results.
 Time-complexity $O(n \log n)$, space-complexity $O(n)$.

-We can improve on the time complexity by doing bucket sort, since we know that the rango of the elements we are sorting is bounded by the size of `nums`.
+We can improve on the time complexity by doing bucket sort, since we know that the range of the elements we are sorting is bounded by the size of `nums`.
 Then the runtime becomes $O(n)$.

 ## Take-aways